Click on the Welcome Home link above to learn about the place that welcomes people home to the passion and purpose of great living.

 Central Business District "CBD" Monthly Parking Permits

 CBD parking permits are also available on a monthly basis.
 The monthly resident fee is $30, non-resident fee is $60, and CBD Employee fee is $20.
-A CBD monthly permit is valid for a calendar month.
-A monthly permit must be purchased each month.
-The following month is available for purchase on the 17th day of each month.
-Several months cannot be purchased in advance.
+A CBD monthly permit is valid for the calendar month specified on the permit.
 The CBD parking permit may be used in any "CBD Permit Required" areas indicated in pink, in the "Daily Fee/Permit" areas in orange/black, in the "Daily/Overnight with CBD Permit" areas in yellow/black, and in "Daily Fee/Permit/Overnight" areas in yellow on the CBD Parking Map.
 A CBD monthly parking permit can also be used to park the Telegraph Road Metra Station and at the Fort Sheridan lot north of Old Elm Road.
 If a permit is lost or stolen, the current price for the permit will apply.

 Central Business District "CBD" Employee Parking Permits

 A reduced rate for annual or monthly CBD parking permits is available to employees in the Central Business District.
-To obtain the reduced rate, the business must first be registered with the Finance Department, and the parking permit(s) must be ordered online with the User ID and PIN provided by the Finance Department, or paid for with a company or business check from the CBD business when purchased at Municipal Services.
+To obtain the reduced rate, the business must first be registered with the Finance Department, and the parking permit(s) must be ordered online with the PIN provided by the Finance Department, or paid for with a company or business check from the CBD business when purchased by mail.
 The fee is $20 per calendar month or $180 per year.
 The price for the annual permit is prorated throughout the year (see schedule "EMPLOYEE DISCOUNT PRICE" above).
 If permit is lost/stolen, the current price for the permit will apply.
 To register your CBD business, or for more information, please call The Finance Department 847.810.3622 or email the finance department.

 Telegraph Road Metra Train Station Lot Parking